GenesysCloudBlueprints/messenger-authentication-okta-integration-blueprint/README.md

-# Use OKTA Integration with Messenger for SSO configuration
+# Integrating OKTA with Messenger for SSO configuration

 View the [Use OKTA Integration with Messenger for SSO configuration](https://github.com/GenesysCloudBlueprints/messenger-authentication-okta-integration-blueprint "[Use OKTA Integration with Messenger for SSO configuration").